 The mission of HackUTK is to promote student interest in the fields of computer and network security through participation in and sponsorship of Capture the Flag competitions and related activities that inspire, develop, and empower the future generation of computer scientists.

-The Student Chapter of the Institute for Electrical and Electronics Engineers (IEEE, “eye-triple-E”) is a professional society seeking to involve students enrolled in the study of electrical and computer engineering at the University of Tennessee, Knoxville.
+The student chapter of the Institute for Electrical and Electronics Engineers (IEEE, “eye-triple-E”) is a professional society seeking to involve students enrolled in the study of electrical and computer engineering at UT.

-Machine Learning Student Organization (UTKML)– The ML Group is a University of Tennessee student driven organization focused on machine learning.
+The Machine Learning Student Organization (UTKML) is a student driven organization focused on machine learning.
 We believe in the value of interdisciplinary collaboration between people of diverse backgrounds.
 Whether you have never written a line of code or have been on the cutting edge of neural network research since before the great AI winter, you have a place with us!

-The mission of Systers: Women in EECS @UTK is to recruit, mentor, and retain women in Electrical Engineering and Computer Science at the University of Tennessee.
+The mission of Systers: Women in EECS @UTK is to recruit, mentor, and retain women in electrical engineering and computer science at UT.

 Tau Beta Pi’s collegiate chapters elect members who have distinguished themselves with outstanding scholarship and character.

-VolHacks is The University of Tennessee’s premier student hackathon that brings students from near and far together for an action packed 36 hours of hacking.
-Students who attend the hackathon are able to develop any software or hardware project their minds can dream up.
-The event is free for all students to attend and is hosted in the Fall of each year.
+VolHacks is UT’s premier student hackathon that brings students from near and far together for an action packed 36 hours of hacking.
+Students who attend the hackathon develop any software or hardware project their minds can dream up.
+The event is free for all students to attend and is hosted in the fall of each year.